HOUSE OF ELDERS S/ELECTION LAW

 - On 7 September 2010, the House again extended their term foe another 3 years and 8 months when it also extended the term of the current House of Representative elected in September 2005 (on 5 year term) for a further 2 years and 8 months.

-- This last extension which ends in June 2014, therefore means that the House of Elders s/elected in 1997 for 6 years would,by then, served for a total of 17 years.
+- This last extension which ends in June 2014, therefore means that the House of Elders s/elected in 1997 for 6 years would, by then, have served for a total of 17 years.

-- UPDATE: On 6 April 2013, the House of Elders met , in an extra-ordinary session during their recess to consider a term extension for the House of Representatives, the previously extended term of which was coming to an end in May 2013, and having decided to extend the Representatives’ term by a further period of 2 years and 27 days, also decided to extend their own term of office for a further 3 years.
-This means that their term will now end in June 2017 - by then the initial 5 year term of the House would be extended four fold to 20 years.
+- On 6 April 2013, the House of Elders met , in an extra-ordinary session during their recess to consider a term extension for the House of Representatives, the previously extended term of which was coming to an end in May 2013, and having decided to extend the Representatives’ term by a further period of 2 years and 27 days, also decided to extend their own term of office for a further 3 years.
+This means that their term will now end in June 2016 - by then the initial 6 year term of the House would be extended to 19 years.
 As there are no constitutional or legal provisions which give the power to the House of Elders to extend its own term, specially since the “extension linkage formula” expired in September 2005, the House appears to have “assumed” this power through usage.

 S/Election of the House - Indirect or Direct Elections